samuelint/python-poetry-template/README.md

-# LangGraph Agent Template
+# Python + Poetry Template

-A template for a new LangGraph agent using poetry
+A template for a new Python + Poetry Project

 ## How to use